Hindu Conceptualism -

 Ontologically real conceptions:

 The universe is not symbolic, nor are manifestations before you not real.
 Conceptions are literal building blocks of reality, and something that ‘is’ cannot be denied.
 This affirms reality, and does not trivialize it to illusion (maya).
 This is Kalpanā, understood not as figments of thought, but as the foundation of existence.
-Material manifestations are effects of concepts.
+Material manifestations are expressions of concepts.
+“Ontological” refers to what actually exists, not just what is imagined or thought about.

 Recursive structure (Krama):

 Conceptions are ordered and are built upon each other.
-A conception’s foundational relevance is relative to its placement in Brahmans unfolding.
 Taking away one can actually take away many depending on its position in the unfolding.
 Yet every conception, no matter how particular, contains a path back to the Source.
 Each being is placed with purpose within a system that is not arbitrary, but designed by the nature of Karma.
 The journey of the individual is to realize this and to understand their place within the great recursive unfolding of Brahman by following their Dharma or purpose in life.
+“Conceptual recursion” means that one conception causes another conception, like a chain reaction, but these conceptions are all connected to each other, and ultimatly their source.

 Major Tenets of Hindu Conceptualism